SpiessSolution/ecg_hrv_pipeline/readme.md

   **>>>>Tip**: It is recommended to use [Microsoft Visual Studio Code ]()to work with Jupyter notebooks.
 - It is possible to experiment with the pipeline code in a jupyter notebook and to even run the entire pipeline for all dyads in it.
 Just make a copy of the notebook that is already there and modify to your needs.
 At the very top of the notebook, you see that it imports functionalities from common.py, data_utils.py, nk_pipeline.py and so forth.
+- **CleanConcatenate HRV metrics.ipynb:** This notebook contains code to perform outlier detection and imputation using the RMSSD HRV values that have been exported by the pipeline (e.g., after running the other notebook).
+The notebook goes through all Excel files with HRV metrics that were created by the pipeline.
+Specifically, it:

+  1. Loads all the Excel files that contain HRV metrics that were created by the pipeline
+  2. Flags all values above or below a fixed upper and lower limit as outliers (you can set the threshold(s) in the notebook)
+  3. Goes through each segment of each subject in each dyad and uses a z-score threshold to identify individual HRV values that are outliers and flags them.
+Note, a segment is, for example, baseline resting, AKT, Stroop mother etc.
+  4. HRV outliers are replaced by the mean or median
+  5. The coefficient of determination (CoV) is calculated per subject and segment and segments are flagged as outliers if they CoV is above a set threshold
+  6. All the Excel files are concatenated into a single Excel file with the outlier flags as well as imputed values.

+    In addition to the HRV metrics, the merged Excel sheet contains the following columns:

+- start_index, stop_index: The start and end time (relative to the start of the data acquisition) of the current analysis window
+- analysis_window: A number indicating whether it is the first, second, third etc. analysis window over which the HRV values are calculated
+- segment_name: The name of the segment the current analysis window corresponds to
+- subject_type: Whether it is the mother or the child's data of the current subject_id
+- condition: the condition label (i.e.,, C, W, B)
+- wave: the wave that the measurement belongs to (i.e., W1, W2, W3)
+- subject_id: ID of the subject/dyad
+- HRV_RMSSD_plausible: the values of HRV_RMSSD that are within the limits specified in step 2 mentioned above.
+Empty cells in the Excel sheet correspond to original HRV_RMSSD that values outside the bounds
+- HRV_RMSSD_plausible_z_score_outlier: Whether or not a value in HRV_RMSSD_plausible is an outlier.
+Note that empty cells are treated as outlier
+- HRV_RMSSD_plausible_imputed: Depending on whether the value in HRV_RMSSD_plausible is an outlier, it either contains the original HRV_RMSSD value or the mean/median-imputed value
+- segment_outlier: Whether the entire segment should be treated as an outlier or not.
+As mentioned above, whether an entire segment is treated as an outlier depends on whether the CoV across the values in HRV_RMSSD_plausible_imputed is above the stated threshold.

 ## How the pipeline works